solita/solita.github.com/_posts/2020-06-08-cheap-software-is-expensive.md

 ## Conclusion

 Don't try to cut corners unless you really need tom that always tends to get very expensive.
 Either you are not getting the value you were seeking, or quality is so bad that you will pay more for years to come.
 Good cheap is either about getting a good bargain, excellent discount, without loosing quality.
-Or it can be about increasing the value you get from the money you spend.
+Or it can be about *increasing the value* you get from the money you spend.
 Former is very difficult to do, especially for anything custom made.
 Latter can be done by thinking hard where does the value come from, then prioritizing things so you start with the things that bring most value, and leaving the diminishing returns until later.
+To do this you should have a good vision of what is needed now, as well as cool head for understanding what's essential and what is not right now.

 Also, try to cut hard any features that might be nice but not necessary.
 There's often things that are only used by tiny minority, or brought along for legacy reasons.
 Or requirements that sounds nice but come with a cost.
 Cross-cutting requirements like which devices will be supported increase cost for every feature that you will build, so their cost sneaks up on you.
 If they are essential, then let's do them, but be aware of the cost.
 Sometimes software development projects take place too late, only when there's absolute need to do something.
 This might cause the feature list to include wished from multiple decades.
 In that case might be a good thing to instead of trying to do them all and perhaps fail badly, to pick a suitable set of essentials, do something about them, and try to return to the others another time.
 If you manage to resolve 10 important problems with a software project, it's more valuable than trying to resolve 100 and eventually failing to improve anything.